nanomsg/nng/docs/ref/api/tls.md

 NNG provides {{i:TLS}} ({{i:Transport Layer Security}}) support for transports and stream-based services that need encrypted and authenticated communication.
-TLS is used by the [TLS transport], secure WebSocket transport, HTTP clients and servers, and raw [streams] implementations that support it.
+TLS is used by the [TLS transport], secure [WebSocket transport], HTTP clients and servers, and raw [streams] implementations that support it.

 TLS support depends on a TLS engine being available when NNG is built.